This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Will a silent mouse show up on my microphone during video calls?

-A quality silent mouse using SilentTouch technology at ~20 dB will not be picked up by typical laptop microphones or most USB desk microphones at normal desk distances of 30-60cm.
+A quality silent mouse using SilentTouch technology at ~20 dB will not be picked up by typical laptop microphones or most USB desk microphones at normal desk distances.
 Standard mouse clicks at 50-60 dB are frequently audible on calls.
-The difference is significant enough that switching to a quality silent mouse is one of the most impactful single changes you can make to your audio quality on video calls without any microphone upgrade.
+The difference is significant enough that switching to a quality silent mouse is one of the most impactful single changes you can make to your video call audio quality without any microphone upgrade.

 Do silent mice feel different from regular mice?